chokes-Web-Repositories/Wubby-WikiJS/system/hidden/stupidban.md

 will stop interacting with the **wubby community** unless kory actually hires a very much needed community manager

 # Chapter 2: the ranting part
-i was banned from the server because of a group chat server with zero connection to wubby like what the fuck?? its literally none of your business we were also **friends**, not some randos
+long story short i was banned from the wubby discord server because of a group chat server with no connection to wubby whatsoever
+- i poorly worded to why the server was closed (in this case i labeled it as a "porn dump")
+- the server was full of minors, yes, including me (`_choke`)

+like what the fuck?? its literally none of your business

 not to mention [iconic](https://discord.com/users/583110584288018467) and [fireflanger](https://discord.com/users/228672475343355905) sharing shit to blockate staff
 ![](https://media.choke.dev/ShareX/2024/01/Discord_BfSEZWE32m.png)